maxitg/SetReplace/README.md

 * `"ReverseRuleIndex"`: similar to `"RuleIndex"`, but reversed as the name suggests.

-* `"Random"`: this will select a single match uniformly at random.
+* `"Random"`: this selects a single match uniformly at random.
 It is possible to do that efficiently because the C++ implementation of `WolframModel` (the only one that supports `"EventOrderingFunction"`) keeps track of all possible matches at any point during the evolution. `"Random"` is guaranteed to select a single match, so the remainder of the sorting criteria list is ignored.
 It can also be omitted because the random event is always chosen if provided sorting criteria are insufficient.
 The seeding can be controlled with `SeedRandom`.
 However, the result does depend on your platform (Mac/Linux/Windows) and the specific build (version) of `SetReplace`.

 As a neat example, here is the output of all individual sorting criteria (default sorting criteria are appended to disambiguate):
 ```